•Prioritises training of civilian component

 Senator Iroegbu in Abuja

-The Minister of Defence, Brig-Gen. Muhammad Mansur Dan-Ali (rtd), disclosed this yesterday while receiving the White Paper Committee’s report on the Draft on the Nigeria National Defence Policy 2015.
+The Minister of Defence, Brig-Gen. Muhammad Mansur Dan-Ali, disclosed this in Tuesday while receiving the White Paper Committee’s report on the draft of the Nigeria National Defence Policy 2015.

-Dan-Ali noted that despite the myriads of security challenges, especially the emerging threats and increasing sophistication of non-state actors, Nigeria is yet to review the 2006 National Defence Policy, 2006.
+Dan-Ali noted that despite the myriad of security challenges, especially the emerging threats and increasing sophistication of non-state actors, Nigeria is yet to review the 2006 National Defence Policy, 2006.

 According to him, the asymmetric nature of conflicts and global terrorism threatening the sovereignty of nation-states calls for periodic review of the country’s defence policy.